 Methamphetamine deaths have shown a steady increase over the last five years.
-In fact, methamphetamine was detected in the highest number of cases (114) ever recorded at the Center in 2018 and remained relatively flat (111) in 2019.
-The range of methamphetamine related deaths over the past five years is 71 to 114 with an average of 90 deaths.
+In fact, methamphetamine was detected in the highest number of cases (139) ever recorded at the Center in 2020.
+The range of methamphetamine related deaths over the past five years is 76 to 139 with an average of 104 deaths.
 Figure 36 provides the count of methamphetamine related deaths over the past five years.